2012–2013 North American drought: Meteorological background

 As moisture has continued to decline, the conditions are becoming self-sustaining (i.e. a lack of rainfall means that less moisture is available to promote additional rainfall, in a vicious cycle).
 In many areas, the only way for drought conditions to be significantly alleviated in the short-term would be for a discrete, long-lived, and large system (such as a tropical cyclone) to impact the area.
-Soil hardening due to the drought means that even if a large amount of rain falls in a short time, most of it will run off quickly causing flash floods rather than drought relief.
+Soil hardening due to the drought means that even if a large amount of rain falls in a short time, most of it is not absorbed and instead runs off quickly, causing flash floods rather than drought relief.
 The June 2012 North American derecho and other strong storms in late June and early July did not appear to ease drought conditions, as the rainwater ran off rapidly from the affected areas.

 The drought continued and intensified into the end of November 2014 for a large part of the country.
 Although drought/dry conditions are likely to drop at least one category level in the Southwest, Southeast, Northeast, and Northern Plains as well as portions of the Ohio River Valley, it is expected to have both short-term and long-term impacts across nearly the entire affected area.

 A study by Utah State University analyzed the 2011 Missouri River Flooding and predicted that "a prominent teleconnection forcing in driving the wet/dry spells in the (Missouri River Basin)... implies persistence of dry conditions for the next 2 to 3 years", which coincides with the 2012–15 drought.
-That analysis was based upon a marked variability at the 10–15- year time scale that is coincident with the water storage increase in the Missouri River Basin.
-The study found that precipitation over the MRB undergoes a profound modulation during the transition points of the Pacific quasi-decadal oscillation and associated teleconnections.
+That analysis was based upon a marked variability at the 10- to 15- year time scale that is coincident with the water storage increase in the Missouri River Basin.
+The study found that precipitation over the Missouri River Basin undergoes a profound modulation during the transition points of the Pacific quasi-decadal oscillation and associated teleconnections.